JinqianPan/MRISeqClassifier/README.md

 python 05_toolkit.py --path $PATH
 ```

+>[!IMPORTANT]
+> Just remember: Before training, this toolkit can only classify 6 types mentioned above.
+>
+> If you want to use your own data, please go through the step training.

 ## Training
 For training data, you could use code below, or use slurm to run the code.